Welcome to TSAG

 OVERVIEW

 First Nations Technical Services Advisory Group Inc. (TSAG) in partnership with Indigenous Services Canada (ISC), is looking to fund innovative projects that are supporting animals and human health initiatives in First Nations Communities located in Alberta.
-These projects ensure that animals are well-cared for, are treated with respect and support the health and safety of community members.
+These

-This opportunity to support these projects will improve the lives of animals by affecting change and place a priority on respecting the physical, psychological and behavioral needs of animals in the community while at the same time promoting healthier and safer interactions with community members.
+This opportunity to support these projects will improve the lives of animals by affecting change and place a priority on respecting the physical, psychological and behavioral needs of animals in the community while at the same time promoting healthier and safer

-TSAG seeking recognize and award First Nations making a positive change in animal welfare and safety in First Nations communities in Alberta.
+TSAG is seeking to recognize and award First Nations making a positive change in animal welfare, positive human impact and safety in First Nations communities in Alberta.
 The applicants can apply for a grant of up to $15,000.
-A selection criteria/scoring matrix will be used by a panel of health and animal welfare experts to ensure consistent eligibility and consideration for all applications.
+A selection criteria/scoring matrix will be

 LATEST NEWS